 - State, city, or local sales taxes you paid on business purchases

-- Real estate tax or property tax on real estate owned by your business (but see below)
+- Real estate tax or property tax on your business property (but see below)

 Deducting Property Taxes

-You may deduct the cost of property taxes if the tax is based on the assessed value of the real estate.
-You may not deduct property taxes paid for what the IRS calls "local benefits;" that is, for "local benefits and improvements that tend to increase the value of your property," including assessments for streets, sidewalks, water mains, sewer lines, and public parking facilities."
+You may deduct the cost of property taxes if the tax is based on the assessed value of the real estate (calculated for property tax purposes).
+You may not deduct property taxes paid for what the IRS calls "local benefits;" that is, for "local benefits and improvements that tend to increase the value of your property," including "assessments for streets, sidewalks, water mains, sewer lines, and public parking facilities."

 Sales taxes are just one example of state taxes that are deductible.
 State and local income taxes may be deductible on your personal income tax return (using Schedule A).
 If your business is a corporation or partnership, the business can deduct state and local taxes as a business expense, as long as they are directly related to the business activity.